joelpolizzi/DSC210-group_proj/README.md

 ![connected](images/colab10.png) <br>

 #### Step 5: Sequentially Run The Notebook Cells

+**For convience, in the first two cells of our notebook we are handeling the installation of python-pip dependencies for our project.**
+- Outputs in our cells have been pre-run.
+When a cell is re-run the outputs will be re-written.
+- Cells should be ran sequentially

 ## Project Report
 Project report Latex and PDF can be found [HERE](./DSC210_Project_Report).